ChiboYen/UsefulPlugins/README.md

 # UsefulPlugins
-Webpage for https://usefulplug.in detailing helpful server plugins for server owners
+A collection of [Useful Plugins](https://usefulplug.in) for server owners